 - Employers and universities want people who can work in a team fieldwork develops these skills. - Employers and universities want people who can analyse their own work the enquiry style of learning teaches you these skills. - Employers and universities want people who are computer literate you will be using ICT frequently, from Google Earth and 3D maps to a GIS package. - Employers and universities want people who are environmentally aware geographers understand the links between people and places better than anyone else.

-Contact: Mr Vasconcellos rvasconcellos@stjohnsschoolcyprus.com
+Contact: Mr R Vasconcellos & Mrs K Bonar

+rvasconcellos@stjohnsschoolcyprus.com kbonar@stjohnsschoolcyprus.com

 Note Students will participate in a UK residential for their fieldwork in order to fulfil the requirements of the examination.
 This will incur a cost.